 - To uphold a higher standard relationship with all Fleet Heavy Truck/Equipment Repair customers.

-- Per the Parts Service Contract, our in-house NAPA parts store will Provide 95% parts on hand.
+- Per the Parts Service Contract, our in-house NAPA IBS parts store will provide 90% parts on demand and 95% of parts requirement within two hours of demand.

 - Conduct all Department business in an ethical and timely manner.